o3de/o3de.org/content/docs/userguide/component-ui-canvas-asset-ref.md

+description: ' Use the UI Canvas Asset Ref component in &ALYlong; to associate a UI canvas with a component entity in a level. '
+slug: component-ui-canvas-asset-ref
+title: UI Canvas Asset Ref
+---
 # UI Canvas Asset Ref<a name="component-ui-canvas-asset-ref"></a>

 With the **UI Canvas Asset Ref** component, you can associate a UI canvas with a component entity in a level\.